Uganda women's national football team

-The Uganda women's national football team is the national women's football team of Uganda and is controlled by the Federation of Uganda Football Associations.
+The Uganda women's national football team also known as The Crested Cranes is the national women's football team of Uganda.
+It is controlled by the Federation of Uganda Football Associations.

 History

 FUFA President Lawrence Mulindwa addressed this in 2007, saying, "We had a girls' tournament in Luweero earlier this year and top players are going to be assembled into a national team to contest at the inaugural CECAFA Women's Challenge Cup to be held in Zanzibar in October."
 The tournament though was never played.

 Team image

 Nicknames

 The Uganda women's national football team has been known or nicknamed as the "Crested Cranes".

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.